Governors

 Councillor Mrs Judith Burton

-Register of Business Interests - Proprietor Roocrofts Riding Stables; Councillor (Chair) Wrightington Parish Council
+Register of Interests - Proprietor Roocrofts Riding Stables; Councillor (Chair) Wrightington Parish Council

 Co-opted Governor